Wanstead Roman Villa: Adam Holt

-Adam Holt worked on the gardens at Fulham Palace for George London (1640 - 12 January 1714) who himself may have been influenced indirectly by the Versailles landscape gardener André Le Nôtre, on commissions for the Bishop of London Henry Compton.
 Holt also worked at several notable Essex houses on garden landscaping, canalisation and large-scale drainage projects, including those at Wanstead House as plans for lakes and ponds during the previous Stuart period (1603 – 1714) included long avenues of trees, statues, formal watercourses, mounts and a wilderness, together with new species of plants.
 These commissions included the garden and watercourses at Coopersale House at Epping.

 Holt was working at the beginning of the Georgian era, and was continuing the Stuart tradition with his large scale avenue style tree-planting which directly facilitated his discoveries of ancient Roman and other finds in the grounds of Wanstead House.

 Adam Holt also held a nursery at Grove Green, Leytonstone, roughly a mile south of the Roman settlement at Leyton, where Roman remains were also discovered through landscaping and tree-planting activity linked to a major house, the Leyton Manor Hall.

-The discovery of the Roman antiquities and buildings at Leyton (at that time believed to be the Roman settlement of Durolitum – Durolitum itself in fact being Roman Chigwell and which later became known as ‘Little London’) in 1718 shortly followed Holt’s discoveries at Wanstead House and both were revisited by Aldersbrook antiquarian Smart Lethieullier in 1735, through his letters to the Antiquarian Society.
+The discovery of the Roman antiquities and buildings at Leyton in 1718 shortly followed Holt’s discoveries at Wanstead House and both were revisited by Aldersbrook antiquarian Smart Lethieullier in 1735, through his letters to the Antiquarian Society.
 It is tempting to speculate that Adam Holt the ‘Gardiner’ may have also been involved in those discoveries of further extensive ancient Roman antiquities at Leyton, in addition to his discoveries of Roman buildings, burials, coins and artefacts in the grounds of Wanstead House and elsewhere.